sclayton33/covid-wellness-bot/README.md

 ## Usage

 It's recommended that you create a new python environment for the bot using your manager of choice (conda, pip, etc.) and install the necessary dependencies defined in *Requirements.txt*.
-The packages needed are *schedule* and *spliter*, the others should be included in the default python installation.
+The packages needed are *schedule* and *splinter*, the others should be included in the default python installation.

 You will also need Google Chrome installed, along with the corresponding web driver for your version, which can be found [here](https://chromedriver.chromium.org/downloads).
 The Chrome web driver must be installed in the expected location, refer to [the docs](https://chromedriver.chromium.org/downloads) about how to install it.
 On linux, this will either be /usr/local/bin or /opt/google/chrome.